michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0054.md

 - n: (psychiatry) a defense mechanism by which your own traits and emotions are attributed to someone else
 - n: the acoustic phenomenon that gives sound a penetrating quality
 ### Family
+- projection: projections+
-projection: projections+;project: projected, projecting, projection, projector, projects;projectionist: projectionists;projector: projectionist, projectors
+- project: projected, projecting, projection, projector, projects
+- projectionist: projectionists
+- projector: projectionist, projectors
 ### Examples
 - If those projections prove true, 2016 would mark the seventh consecutive year of rising automotive sales.
 - It was not just a lie, it was a masterpiece of projection.